What’s available at the library?

 Simply present your library card at the circulation desk and tell us the date you want to go to the museum.
 We will verify availability and provide you with the appropriate pass to show at the museum ticket window.

-Yes, audiobook downloads are available from Maine InfoNet using your Goodall Library account number and free software by Overdrive Media Player.
+Yes, audiobook downloads are available by using the free Cloud Library app with your Goodall Library account number.

 LibriVox Recordings, a free website (not affiliated with library), has hundreds of public domain titles.

 Bulletin board policy